Release OCD’s Grip with TMS Therapy

 Will TMS Therapy Help My OCD?

-Transcranial magnetic stimulation (TMS) therapy uses magnetic fields to stimulate underactive or inhibit overactive nerve cells in the brain.
-Unlike with medications like SSRIs, TMS therapy is localized, more precisely targeting the brain’s medial prefrontal cortex and anterior cingulate cortex, which play an essential role in regulating OCD symptoms.
-This non-invasive treatment targets these specific areas of the brain so that the rest of the body is spared of adverse effects, which can happen with medication.
+TMS therapy uses magnetic fields to stimulate underactive or inhibit overactive nerve cells in the brain.
+Unlike with medications, TMS therapy is localized, more precisely targeting the brain’s medial prefrontal cortex and anterior cingulate cortex, which play an essential role in regulating OCD symptoms.
+By targeting these specific areas of the brain, the rest of the body is spared adverse effects.

 At Oasis TMS, our mission is offering an environment conducive to providing results-orientated relief from OCD and other mood disorders.